Shubham0442/idea-clan-assignment/README.md

 # EduHub - Learning Management System (LMS)
 This application is a React-based user interface with a NodeJs based server, consisting of LMS operations for begineer in tech.
-This application consist of functionality on student and admin side
+This application consist of functionality on student and admin side.

 ## Features
 - Login And Register